Soapnut Recipes & Uses

 Adding Essential Oils

-Essential oils can be added to give your homemade cleaner a pleasant scent, additional antibacterial qualities and for therapeutic benefits.
+Essential oils can be added to give your homemade cleaner a pleasant scent, additional antibacterial qualities and therapeutic benefits.

 Soapnut liquid concentrate is the perfect carrier for any essential or fragrant oil you desire.
 The oils may rise to the top of the liquid, so shake before use.